 Why you need a plan for appointment setting

-Within your business, you might use appointments to qualify your leads, make the sale, onboard your clients, and touch base on important project milestones.
+Every business is different.
+You might use appointments to qualify your leads or make the sale, to onboard your clients, and touch base on important project milestones.
 You might also use paid appointments for consultations, sessions, and more.

 Because appointments have so many different use cases, it’s crucial to set a strategy for scheduling them.

-When you plan the appointment-setting process, you can consider each of these different scenarios.
+When you plan your appointment-setting process, you should consider each of these different scenarios.
 For example: